ruslandee7/python-projects/README.md

-Test projects for Devops School
+Test projects for DevOps School